ergon/airlock-minikube-example/README.md

 * The Ingress controller is accepting the external traffic and forwards it to the designated Microgateway service.
 * A specific Airlock Microgateway protects each of the following services:
   * Airlock IAM, which is accessible for unauthenticated users.
 Filters, OpenAPI specifications and other security features protects IAM against attacks.
+  * Echo Server, which is only accessible for authenticated users and restrictive deny rules are enabled.
+  * Grafana, which is only accessible for authenticated users.
   * Kibana, which is only accessible for authenticated users.
-  * Echo Server, which is only accessible for authenticated users.
 * Airlock IAM authenticates users for services with authentication enforcement configured in the Microgateway.
   * For the Echo Server, the authenticated user is federated through a JWT token in a cookie.
+  * For Grafana, the IAM and Grafana Microgateway share the same Redis instance and therefore hold the same session data.
   * For Kibana, the IAM and Kibana Microgateway share the same Redis instance and therefore hold the same session data.

 ## About Ergon